 Cheaper Filled Polypropylene

 A major appliance company wanted to reduce the cost of one of their main materials, calcium carbonate filled polypropylene (PP).
-Exercises to make cheaper filled PP had been carried out many times in the past so it was a challenge to improve upon the already heavily optimized material.
+Exercises to make cheaper, more highly filled plastic had been carried out many times in the past, so it was a challenge to improve upon the already heavily optimized material.

-Adding more calcium carbonate to the polypropylene (PP) matrix resulted in problems including higher viscosity, which lowers throughput and a reduction in tensile yield strength because calcium carbonate is a not reinforcing.
+Adding more calcium carbonate to the polypropylene (PP) matrix resulted in problems including higher viscosity, which lowered throughput and a reduction in tensile yield strength because calcium carbonate is a not reinforcing.
 We needed to add more filler without a sacrifice in properties in order to meet the rigorous materials specifications.